instructlab/community/CONTRIBUTOR_LADDER.md

 ### Requirements

 - Member for at least 1 month.
-- Primary reviewer for at least 5 PRs to the codebase with high quality reviews.
+- Primary reviewer for at least 5 PRs to the Project with high quality reviews.
-- Knowledgeable about the codebase.
+- Knowledgeable about the Project.
 - Sponsored by two maintainers.

-If you meet the requirements, nominate yourself to become a reviewer by sending an email to maintainers with your candidacy.
+If you meet the requirements, nominate yourself to become a reviewer by filing an issue in the appropriate Project:
 - Ensure your sponsors are @mentioned on the email.
-- Include a list of contributions representative of your work on the project.
+- Include a list of contributions representative of your work.
-- Existing maintainers will vote privately and respond to the email with either acceptance or with feedback for suggested improvement.
+- Existing maintainers will vote privately and respond to the issue with either acceptance or with feedback for suggested improvement.
+Such feedback may be given privately.
 - Upon all maintainers agreement or lazy consensus among them in a three week time frame, a maintainer will create PR to add you in the CODEOWNERS/MAINTAINER file.

 ### Responsibilities and Privileges